 Everyone loves a good DIY project and thanks to websites like Pinterest, DIY has become popular among many in a bid to save money.
-But it’s not only DIY savings in the household that is on the increase, this trend has also made it’s way onto the business scene, with many business owners turning to DIY in-house, as an often essential alternative to investing money in additional staff or outsourcing.
+But it’s not only DIY savings in the household that is on the increase, but this trend has also made its way onto the business scene, with many business owners turning to DIY in-house, as an often essential alternative to investing money in additional staff or outsourcing.

 Due to the significant increase in the DIY option, many online design portals have appeared, taking full advantage of a growing budget conscious SME audience.
 Popular design site PicMonkey boasts a user base of “ Over 5 billion photos saved” from its platform, while Canva’s user count is currently sitting at 9.4 MILLION with some 67,931,785 design projects completed – now that’s a lot of people taking up the DIY design trend and saving millions of dollars collectively in doing so!

 As a professional graphic designer of 10 years, I have decided to impart my knowledge of the design basics to help those DIY savvy business owners out there in a bid to help people design better projects for the business.